iamdroppy/EvgaI2C/README.md

 I found the pointer of nvapi_queryinterface from disassemblying Precision X. Then I searched for how it works and found out it's I2C.

-I've found the piece of memory that the second parameter was pointing to:
+I've found the piece of memory that the second parameter (EBX or RBX??) was pointing to:

 > 40 00 03 00 00 00 00 00 00 92 00 00 00 00 00 00